Registered Nurse CV Example, Writing Tips & Questions

 • Followed a treatment plan and medication schedule ordered by the doctor and assessed patient pain levels during the hospital stay.

-• Led an initiative with the hospital to improve patient, family and medical staff communication by conducting community workshops to facilitate suggestions.
+• Led an initiative with the hospital to improve patient, family and medical staff by conducting community workshops to facilitate suggestions.

 Relevant Skills